 See a Color Cascade

 Take a day hike or spend the weekend exploring more than 250 mountain waterfalls framed by fall foliage in the Brevard area.
-Then savor the taste of ambers, browns and golds at Oskar Blues Brewery in Brevard.
+Then savor the taste of ambers, browns and golds on Oskar Blues Brewery's outdoor patio in Brevard.

 Hop a Train

 The Great Smoky Mountains Railroad’s fall foliage ride follows a historic rail line into river gorges, across valleys and through tunnels carved out of majestic mountains.
 And in Blowing Rock, Tweetsie Railroad combines scenery with family fun, and it will reopen in mid-November.

 Bow Down to Monarchs